Private Applicator Training Program

 To Recertify your Private Applicator License

 Once you have obtained your private applicator pesticide license you will be considered a recertifying applicator.
-In order to renew your pesticide license for another five-year cycle, you have two options: (1) take an exam or (2) obtain six pesticide education credits prior to the end of the recertification cycle.
+In order to renew your pesticide license for another five-year cycle, you have two options: take the Montana Private Applicator Exam or obtain six continuing education credits prior to the end of the recertification cycle.

 Montana Private Applicator Certification Exam